Nzhdeh07/OOP_Kursach/README.md

 Project description

-Music service for storing, processing, mixing songs.
+Music service for storing and processing.
-The service helps musicians to get track data such as: chord name, tempo…
+The service helps musicians to get track data such as: key, tempo…

 System's class diagram